Anti-Scottish sentiment: Modern day

 In 2007 a number of Scottish members of Parliament (MPs) warned of increasing anti-Scottish sentiment in England, citing the increased tension over devolution, the West Lothian question and the Barnett formula as causes.

-There have been a number of attacks on Scots in England in recent years.
+There have been a number of attacks on Scots in England in the 21st century.
 In 2004 a Scottish former soldier was attacked by a group of children, teenagers, and young adults with bricks and bats, allegedly for having a Scottish accent.
 In Aspatria, Cumbria, a group of Scottish schoolgirls say they received anti-Scottish taunts and foul language from a group of teenage girls during a carnival parade.
 An English football supporter was banned for life for shouting "Kill all the Jocks" before attacking Scottish football fans.
 One Scottish woman says she was forced to move from her home in England because of anti-Scottish feeling, while another had a haggis thrown through her front window.
 In 2008 a student nurse from London was fined for assault and hurling anti-Scottish abuse at police while drunk during the T in the Park festival in Kinross.